bikk-uk/react-css-flex/README.md

 ## Notes

-All the React `div` props and TypeScript types are exposed.
+All the React `div` props and TypeScript types are exposed/passed through.
 This allows for complete control whilst being able to ignore any Flexbox related CSS.

 ```tsx
 <Flex